velocityzen/FileType/README.md

 # FileType

-The file type is detected by checking the magic number of the buffer.
+The file type is detected by checking the magic number of the data.

 This is swift port of [file-type](https://github.com/sindresorhus/file-type)